 What is included?

 The award provides financial support for Russell Berrie Fellows to study at the Angelicum, in Rome, for one academic year towards a Licentiate in Theology (S.T.L. degree), or a Diploma in Interreligious Studies.
 In some cases, financial support is provided towards a Doctorate in Theology (S.T.D. degree).
-It is intended to cover tuition, a modest living stipend, examination fees, a modest book allowance, and travel to and from the recipient's home country once a year.Learn more
+It is intended to cover tuition and examination fees, a modest living stipend, a book allowance, and travel to and from the recipient's home country once a year.Learn More

 Who can apply?